PneumoniaSkip to the navigation

 - Wash your hands often.
 This helps prevent the spread of viruses and bacteria that may cause pneumonia.

-Children get the pneumococcal conjugate vaccine (PCV) (What is a PDF document?) as a routine vaccination.
+Children get the pneumococcal conjugate vaccine (PCV) as a routine vaccination.
 Two different pneumococcal shots are recommended for people ages 65 and older.
 Some people who have long-term (chronic) conditions also need the pneumococcal vaccine.

 Other vaccines can prevent common diseases that sometimes lead to pneumonia, such as: